abapGit/docs.abapgit.org/src/user-guide/getting-started/install.md

 abapGit exists in 2 flavours: _standalone_ version or _developer_ version.

 * The standalone version is targeted at users.
 It consist of one (huge) program which contains all the needed code.
 You run the standalone version in transaction `SE38`, executing the program you created.
 * The developer version is targeted at developers contributing to the abapGit codebase.
 It consists of all the ABAP programs/classes/interfaces/etc. of the abapGit project.
 You run the developer version with transaction `ZABAPGIT`.
+Only the developer version supports parallel processing, so it might be of interest to you even if you do not intend to contribute.

 ## Prerequisites